fbpx

 Negligent Hiring of Nursing Home Employees

 When someone suffers injuries due to an employee’s negligence, the employer is generally liable if the employee engaged in an activity that was part of the job.
-However, when intentional abuse occurs, the employer might avoid automatic liability because the employee was acting outside the role of their job and engaging in knowing wrongful conduct, and so the perpetrator alone would be liable.
+However, when intentional abuse occurs, the employer might avoid automatic liability because the employee was acting outside the role of their job and knowingly engaging in wrongful conduct, and so the perpetrator alone would be liable.

 This can limit the amount of recovery and damages you can achieve, as a nursing home employee may not have access to sufficient resources to fully compensate your loved one.